A sponsor recruitment report needs to explain movement, blockers, and next steps, not only show a static funnel count.

 Common questions

-What should teams know about clinical trial sponsor reporting?
+What should teams know about sponsor recruitment reporting checklist?

 A sponsor recruitment report needs to explain movement, blockers, and next steps, not only show a static funnel count.
 The practical value is in connecting the concept to ownership, follow-up, records readiness, scheduling, reporting, and clear next actions.